chandrashekharmotigi/Coffee_Shop_Sales_Analysis/README.md

-# ☕ Coffee Shop Sales Analysis 📊
+# ☕ Coffee Shop Sales Analysis - Project Report 📊

-### Project Overview 📝
+## 📝 Project Overview
-This project analyzes coffee shop sales data using Power BI, providing actionable insights to improve sales performance.
-Key insights include trends in total sales, orders, quantities sold, location-based performance, and sales patterns over time.
-The goal is to identify key drivers of sales and explore growth opportunities.
+The objective of this Power BI project was to analyze sales data for a coffee shop and provide actionable insights into sales performance.
+The focus was on understanding total sales, orders, quantity sold, sales patterns by location and time, and product performance.
+This analysis aims to help the coffee shop identify key drivers of sales and potential areas for growth.

----

-## 🚀 Objective
-To equip the coffee shop with data-driven insights by examining:
+## 🔍 Problem Statement
+The coffee shop needed a deeper understanding of its sales data to make informed business decisions.
+Key areas of concern included:
-- Total sales, orders, and quantities sold each month 📅
+- 📈 Monthly total sales, orders, and quantities sold.
-- Sales patterns across weekdays, weekends, and various store locations 🌎
+- 📅 Sales trends by weekdays, weekends, and store locations.
-- Daily sales trends and product category performance 📈
+- 🗓️ Detailed analysis of daily sales and product category performance.
-- Identification of top products by sales volume 🥇
+- 🥇 Identification of top products by sales volume.
-- Hourly sales patterns for better staffing and promotional planning ⏰
+- ⏰ Hourly sales patterns for optimized staffing and promotions.

----

 ## 🛠️ Tools Used
-- **Excel**: Data cleaning and initial preparation.
+- **Excel**: For initial data cleaning and preparation.
-- **Power BI**: Advanced data visualization and Exploratory Data Analysis (EDA).
+- **Power BI**: For advanced data visualization and exploratory data analysis (EDA).

----

-## 🔄 Data Cleaning & Transformation
+## 🧹 Data Cleaning and Transformation
-1. **Data Types**: Ensured consistent formatting for numeric values (sales amounts, quantities).
+Data cleaning was conducted in Excel with further transformations in Power BI Power Query to ensure data quality and consistency:
+- 🔢 **Data Types**: Corrected numeric columns (e.g., sales amount, quantity sold) for consistency.
-2. **Handling Null Values**: Replaced missing values with mean/median values for accuracy.
+- ❌ **Null Values**: Replaced missing numeric values with mean or median values.
-3. **Date Standardization**: Standardized date formats for consistency.
+- 📅 **Date Standardization**: Ensured a uniform date format across the dataset.
-4. **Data Validation**: Applied rules to maintain data accuracy and prevent errors.
+- ✅ **Data Validation**: Applied data validation rules to maintain data accuracy.

----

-## 📐 Data Modeling
+## 🗃️ Data Modeling in Power BI
-A date table was created in Power BI for time-based analysis, connected to the transaction table via a shared date column for smooth filtering and aggregation.
+A date table was created to enable time-based analysis and allow filtering.
+The transaction table was linked to the date table via a common date column.

----

-## 📊 Key Performance Indicators (KPIs)
+## 📊 KPIs Defined
 1. **Total Sales Analysis**
-   - Monthly total sales with Month-over-Month (MoM) change and differences.
+   - Monthly Total Sales: Calculated for each month.
+   - MoM Change: Month-over-month increase or decrease in sales.
+   - Difference: Calculated difference between selected and previous month.

 2. **Total Orders Analysis**
+   - Monthly Total Orders: Counted each month.
-   - Monthly order count with MoM change and difference.
+   - MoM Change: Month-over-month change in orders.
+   - Difference: Difference in orders from the previous month.

 3. **Total Quantity Sold Analysis**
+   - Monthly Total Quantity: Summed for each month.
-   - Monthly quantity sold with MoM variation and difference.
+   - MoM Change: Month-over-month variation in quantity.

----
+   - Difference: Difference from the previous month.

 ## 📈 Visualizations
-1. **Calendar Heat Map** 📅: Color-coded for daily sales performance.
+1. 📅 **Calendar Heat Map**: A color-coded calendar dynamically adjusts by selected month, highlighting high sales days.
-2. **Sales by Weekdays vs. Weekends** 📆: Pie chart showing weekday and weekend sales trends.
+2. 🕔 **Sales by Weekdays and Weekends**: Pie chart showing distribution of weekday vs. weekend sales, providing insights into sales trends.
-3. **Sales by Store Location** 📍: Bar chart comparing month-over-month sales by location.
+3. 🏢 **Sales by Store Location**: Bar chart displaying month-over-month sales differences by location, helping identify location-based trends.
-4. **Daily Sales with Average Line** 🔍: Column chart to highlight days with above/below-average performance.
+4. 📉 **Daily Sales Analysis with Average Line**: Column chart with average sales line to spotlight days that outperformed or underperformed relative to average.
-5. **Sales by Product Category** 🍫: Bar chart displaying performance across categories.
+5. 📦 **Sales by Product Category**: Bar chart showing sales distribution across product categories, identifying top-performing categories.
-6. **Top 10 Products by Sales** 🏆: Quick view of the highest-selling products.
+6. 🔝 **Top 10 Products by Sales**: Bar chart to quickly visualize the highest-performing products.
-7. **Hourly Sales Patterns** ⏰: Heat map matrix showing sales by day and hour.

----
+7. 🕒 **Sales Analysis by Days and Hours**: Matrix chart (heat map) showing hourly sales patterns, with tooltips for detailed metrics.

 ## 🔍 Exploratory Data Analysis (EDA)
-Key insights gained from analysis:
+Key questions addressed:
-- 📅 Monthly sales trends and total sales.
+- What are the total sales and trends across time periods?
-- 📈 Trends in orders and quantities over time.
+- How do orders and quantities sold vary over time?
-- 📆 Comparison of weekday vs. weekend sales performance.
-- 🌍 Store location-based performance trends.
-- ⭐ Top-selling products and product categories.
+- What are the sales trends for weekdays versus weekends?
+- How do different store locations perform?
+- Are there exceptional sales days compared to the average?
+- How do product categories contribute to overall sales?
+- Which products are the top performers by sales?
-- 🕒 Hourly sales trends, guiding staffing and promotions.
+- How does sales performance vary by day and hour?

----

 ## 🎯 Project Outcomes
-The Power BI dashboard provided actionable insights, helping the coffee shop:
+The Power BI dashboard provided comprehensive insights into the coffee shop's sales performance, enabling the shop to:
-- Identify peak sales times for optimal staffing decisions.
+- Optimize staffing by identifying peak sales times.
-- Recognize top-selling product categories to adjust inventory.
+- Identify product categories and items driving the highest sales.
-- Compare store locations for resource allocation.
+- Compare store locations to guide resource allocation.
-- Improve marketing strategies based on weekday/weekend performance.
+- Improve targeted marketing strategies based on weekday vs. weekend performance.
-- Strengthen overall decision-making with data-backed insights.
+- Enhance overall data-driven decision-making capabilities.

----
+📊 **The Coffee Shop Sales Analysis** project has equipped the coffee shop with actionable insights to drive growth and efficiency!